ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

 - [Draft-06](https://json-schema.org/draft-06/json-schema-release-notes.html)
 - [Draft-04](https://json-schema.org/draft-06/json-schema-release-notes.html)
     - defines `exclusiveMaximum`, `exclusiveMinimum` as boolean, then works together with `minimum`/`maximum`
-    - defines `integer` as true integer, whereas from Draft-06 onwards also `1.0` is valid, currently always like Draft-06 ❌
+    - defines `integer` as true integer, whereas from Draft-06 onwards also `1.0` is valid, currently always like Draft-06, but JS internally saves `1.0` also only as `1` ❌

 Validators for latest version are used by default, incompatible changes are solved from the validator (e.g. different namings), the possibility to change/replace validators completely will be added.